- Search The Registry

 Donegan aspired to be a classical pianist and continued to study that style with Rudolph Ganz in her hometown and later at the University of Southern California.
 She became the first African American artist and first jazz pianist to perform at Chicago’s Orchestra Hall.
 Her program was a combination of Grieg and Rachmaninoff and jazz standards.
 A newspaper review of the show caught the attention of jazz great Art Tatum, a mentor who influenced her style the most.
 Donegan’s intimate manners with her keyboard technique made her a club favorite for many years.
 She turned down work in Hollywood films, though she did headline the first all-Black show at Hollywood’s Tom Breneman Café in 1949.

 During the 1950’s Donegan played clubs from coast to coast.
 She married John McClain and had a son who is also a musician.
-The relationship unfortunately ended in a divorce with Donegan mentioning in an interview years later “I think artist should be by themselves.”
-By the 1970’s Donegan was a regular on the Jazz Festival circuit in the United State, Canada, and Europe, performing as a soloist, with “The Dorothy Donegan Trio.”
-She continued to perform until the fall of 1997, when health problems ended her career.
+The relationship, unfortunately, ended in a divorce with Donegan mentioning in an interview years later “I think artists should be by themselves.”
+By the 1970s Donegan was a regular on the Jazz Festival circuit in the United States, Canada, and Europe, performing as a soloist, with “The Dorothy Donegan Trio.”
+She continued to perform until the fall of 1997 when health problems ended her career.

 Speaking about her music, she once said, “A wiggle never hurt anybody.”
 Dorothy Donegan died of colon cancer in May 1998.

 by Harry N. Abrams, Incorporated, New York